-A plan of all inputs to be used, including documentation of their composition, source, and location and date used.
+- A plan of all inputs to be used, including documentation of their composition, source, location, and date used.

-A description of practices and physical barriers used to prevent commingling of organic and conventional products on farms with split production.
+- A description of practices and physical barriers used to prevent the commingling of organic and conventional products on farms with split production.
 Also, to prevent organic products from contamination with prohibited substances.

-An accurate map of the farm, including permanent structures, field boundaries, non-crop areas, and hydrologic features, such as wells, irrigation ditches, and ponds.
+- An accurate farm map, including permanent structures, field boundaries, non-crop areas, and hydrologic features, such as wells, irrigation ditches, and ponds.

-Field histories documenting production methods (conventional, transitional, organic), crops, cover crops, all inputs, and field sizes or production area (if greenhouse or beds).
+- Field histories documenting production methods (conventional, transitional, organic), crops, cover crops, all inputs, and field sizes or production areas (if greenhouse or beds).

 For operations with split production systems (organic and nonorganic), the plan must define adequate buffer zones (physical structures or natural features) to prevent the possibility of unintended contact with a prohibited substance, establish protocols to prevent commingling of unpackaged organic and noncompliant products, and outline an equipment cleaning protocol for shared equipment.